jldefigueiredo/jldefigueiredo/README.md

 - 🌱 I’m currently learning new languages
 - 👯 I’m looking to collaborate on everything i can
 - 🤔 I’m looking for help with new challenges
-- 💬 Ask me about technology, programming langages, music and futball soccer
+- 💬 Ask me about technology, programming langages, music and football soccer
 - 📫 How to reach me: find me at linkedin
 - ⚡ A fact: "Aequam memento rebus in arduis servare mentem, non secus in bonis"